10 mistakes to avoid in burn care and prevention

 1. Not wearing safety gear

-It’s not always sexy, but safety gear can save your life.
+It’s not always appealing, but safety gear can save your life.
 This can include goggles, gloves and shoes.
 It may seem like common sense, but you’d be surprised by the number of people we treat who were burned because they weren’t wearing oven mitts to pick up a hot item in the kitchen.

 A few years ago, we treated a number of patients injured in unexpected laboratory accidents.
 While they did suffer burns, the injuries could have been much worse had they not been wearing safety goggles.